Photo by Charles University, Hynek Glos

 ERC Horizon Europe Program, EU

-Universities and science in Europe experienced significant growth during the colonial period, evident in controversial buildings, collections, and botanical gardens.
+Universities and science in Europe experienced significant growth during the colonial period, evident in controversial buildings, collections, and botanic gardens.
 How can we make narratives about scientific progress more inclusive, honoring local voices and perspectives?

 Decolonising knowledge